All Episodes

 I think she's taxed them into poverty with all of her proposals.

-I mean, if they're going to tax them for health care, she's going to tax them for the 401k plan.
+She's going to tax them for the 401k plan.

-She's going to tax the rich for virtually every program she could because what she's doing is playing the class envy card.
+She's going to tax the rich for virtually every program she could, because what she's doing is playing the class envy card.

 She is sitting here suggesting that she wants to narrow the gap between the wealthy and the poor and the middle class and so forth.

-Which sounds suspiciously like this asinine column I read to you yesterday from Sunday's New York Times by this guy named uh Robert Frank.
+And she wants to do it by taking everybody's money and redistributing it, which sounds suspiciously like this asinine column I read to you yesterday from Sunday's New York Times by this guy named Robert Frank.

 U.S. wealth managers are adding services such as psychological counseling for wealthy clients to set them apart from the competition, according to experts.